You kind of, sort of, mostly know what a budget is, and you are pretty sure you don’t like it. Or at least that it will be very hard.

 What does your money need to do before you get paid again?
 You will no doubt have to cover some (or many) Immediate Obligations, and then you can think about what is most important as you go down the list among your True Expenses, Debt Payments, and Goals.
 As you become hyper aware of your spending and the fact that your money is finite, you may find yourself making better decisions, and realizing the things that feel worth it, and the things that don’t.
 Pay attention to these feelings.
 Every dollar you spend here is a dollar you can’t spend over there.
 It’s a series of trade-offs and compromises, but you get to decide.
 Whatever matters most to you can and should be prioritized.
 [More about Giving Every Dollar A Job.]

-With YNAB, you can schedule recurring transactions, so it’s easier to keep track of the things that you have to pay for.
+With YNAB, you can schedule recurring transactions and add goals to your budget, so it’s easier to keep track of the things that you have to pay for.
 Just one less thing to think about.

 Life goes exactly as we plan—never.
 You will budget for certain things, and different things will happen, or circumstances will change, or your priorities will shift, or all of the above.
 As things change, your budget should change, too.
 If you overspend on eating out, then move a little bit of money from your clothing category, and wait until next month to replace your running shoes.
 Or whatever it is for you.
 The important thing to remember is that your budget is dynamic and flexible.
 Changing your budget around isn’t doing it wrong or cheating or failing, in fact quite the opposite.
 Adjusting your budget is insurance that you will stick with it and achieve long-term financial goals and stability.
 [More about Rolling With The Punches.]

-Every time you get paid, you will repeat steps 2-4.
+Repeat steps 2-4 every time you get paid.
 Whatever money comes in, you’ll decide what that money needs to do before you get paid again, and assign every dollar a job.
 Then you will flex and adjust as life happens.
 And then you’ll get paid again.

 You can do this!
 (If detailed, step-by-step instructions are more your jam, don’t worry, we got you covered, too.)
 Hopefully, you’ve been encouraged.
 Starting a budget doesn’t have to be this big, epic, overwhelming thing.
 Budgeting doesn’t have to be terribly complicated, but it does have the very serious potential to radically change your quality of life for the better.
 We’ll put our money (and we have some because we budget!) on you experiencing a positive shift in your outlook after just the first month.
 Try it.